fvdm/nodejs-dnsimple/README.md

 ### Domain token

-For access to only one domain name, login with your `domainToken`.
+Access to only one domain name, easy to reset.

 ```js
 require('dnsimple')({ domainToken: 'abc123' })